Sexually Transmitted Infections (STIs)

 The best way to prevent getting an STI is to not have any type of sexual activity, including oral, vaginal, and anal sex.
 But you can take several steps to lower your risk for an STI if you decide to become sexually active, or are currently sexually active.
 These include:

-- Don’t have sexual intercourse during your monthly period.
+- Refrain from sexual intercourse during menstruation.

 - Don’t have anal intercourse.